Grammar rules

 10. Connectors

-and, or, but, becos, so. mi and yu, el no go becos raen.
+and, or, but, becos, so. mi and yu, el no go becos storm.

 11. Compounds

-Join words with a hyphen when useful: sun-lait, fast-tren, wata-food.
+Join words with a hyphen when useful: sun-lait, fast-trein, woter-fud.

 Numbers (reading aloud)

-For saying numbers aloud, you can use an East Asian–style reading: from large units to small, with tens built as digit + ten + digit (instead of a single word like “thirty-four”).
+Write numbers with Western digits (0–9).
+When reading aloud, use East Asian–style composition: from large units to small, with tens built as digit + ten + digit (instead of a single word like “thirty-four”).

 34 → tri ten for (three-ten-four)

-3253 → tri dausand tu hundrad faiv ten tri (three thousand, two hundred, five-ten-three)
+3253 → tri tausand tu hundrad faiv ten tri (three thousand, two hundred, five-ten-three)